Averages 200-bushel corn and 66-bushel soybeans in the short Minnesota growing season.

 Working with Lovlien, Rademacher has topped county yields with fertilizer blends designed to support his soil.
 “Gary applied a 8-18-15-9S starter with high traces to his corn and soybeans this year,” said Lovlien.
 Rademacher applied the fertilizer in-furrow at 275 pounds per acre on his corn and 180 pounds per acre on beans.

-When his corn reached the V6 growth stage, Rademacher made a second pass with 32% nitrogen and L-CBF BOOST™ at a 10 percent inclusion rate.
+When his corn reached the V6 growth stage, Rademacher made a second pass with 32% nitrogen and L-CBF BOOST™ liquid fertilizer at a 10 percent inclusion rate.
 “Gary was really impressed with his corn crop this year,” said Lovlien.
 “In areas where Boost was applied, Gary saw significant results — about an 18 bushel-per-acre increase.”

 Made with pure sugar cane molasses, L-CBF delivers plant nutrients in a carbon base to stimulate soil biology and increase nutrient availability.
 “My sense is that BOOST played a role in keeping nitrogen available to support late-season growth,” said Rademacher.
 “With $3 corn, we can’t afford to lose any.”